Select City

 Risks & Complications of Cleft Lip Surgery

-Undergoing cleft lip repair surgery is critical for the child’s development and quality of life.
+Undergoing Cleft Lip Surgery is critical for the child’s development and quality of life.
 But that doesn’t mean that the surgery is risk-free.
 There are several risks and complications associated with the procedure.
 Thus, the surgeon will explain them in detail, and the parents are asked to sign the consent form to confirm that they fully understand the procedure and its potential risks and complications.

 Other than these, there are some side effects of cleft lip surgery, such as bleeding, bruising, swelling, and redness around the lips, nose, and cheeks.
 Typically, the surgeon takes the potential complications into consideration while planning the procedure and recommends certain measures to reduce the risk of developing these complications.
 Still, some complications may develop, and the child may require additional care.

-Post-Op Care Tips Recommended After Cleft Lip Repair
+Post-Op Care Tips Recommended After Cleft Lip Surgery

 Once the cleft lip is repaired, both parents will have to take a proactive approach to the child’s care to ensure a successful outcome of the surgery and prevent future complications.
 The recommended tips required, but are not limited to the following: